halimathammed-sys/END-TO-END-SALES-PERFORMANCE-AND-PROFITABILITY-ANALYSIS/README.md

 ### INSIGHTS

-   **Revenue & Profitability**
+  **Revenue & Profitability** 💰

-  - Net revenue reached $5.01M for 2023, with gross profit of $2.11M at a 42.1% margin — a healthy result, but margin is under quiet pressure as COGS grew at         9.1% MoM versus revenue at 8.8% which shows costs are rising faster than income.
+  - Net revenue reached $5.01M for 2023, with gross profit of $2.11M at a 42.1% margin.
+    > This is a healthy result, but margin is under quiet pressure as COGS grew at 9.1% MoM versus revenue at 8.8% which shows costs are rising faster                  than income.

   - $438K in revenue was lost to returns representing the gap between gross sales of $5.45M and net revenue.
-At an 8% return rate, this is recoverable and            worth investigating by product category.
+    >At an 8% return rate, this is recoverable and worth investigating by product category.

-    **Product Performance**
+  **Product Performance** ☕

   - Tea is the most profitable category at 75.1% margin, yet ranks only 5th in revenue at $449K.
-A 20% uplift in Tea sales would add approximately $67K in profit     at near-zero additional cost, this is the highest-return action available in the data.
+A 20% uplift in Tea sales would add approximately $67K in profit     at near-zero additional cost.
+    > This is the highest return action available in the data.

   - Juice is a drain on resources, generating only 13.4% margin on $353K revenue, yielding just $42K profit annually.
-It consumes shelf space, inventory, and        salesperson effort for less than 2% of total profit.
+    > It consumes shelf space, inventory, and salesperson effort for less than 2% of total profit.

-  - Soft Drink leads revenue at $1.1M with a strong 58% margin. it is the business's most valuable volume category.
+  - Soft Drink leads revenue at $1.1M with a strong 58% margin.
+    > It is the business's most valuable volume category.

-  **Store & Salesperson Performance**
+  **Store & Salesperson Performance**  🧑‍🤝‍🧑

   - Crystal Franco at Myers-Lopez leads revenue at $519K, but Dustin Manning at Novak PLC leads profit margin at 43.4% despite ranking 9th in revenue — he sells      a smarter product mix.
-Understanding his category breakdown could unlock margin gains across other stores.
+    > Understanding his category breakdown could unlock margin gains across other stores.

-  - All 10 stores fall within a 7.5% revenue band ($483K–$519K) which is unusually flat for a 10-store operation, suggesting a shared operational ceiling worth       investigating.
+  - All 10 stores fall within a 7.5% revenue band ($483K–$519K) which is unusually flat for a 10-store operation.
+    > Suggesting a shared operational ceiling worth investigating.

- **Customer and Geographic Insights**
+ **Customer and Geographic Insights** 🗺️

   - Gen X and Millennials together drive 60% of revenue ($3.01M combined).
-Baby Boomers contribute $1.25M but represent a declining demographic, Gen Z at only        $748K signals an underdeveloped pipeline that needs investment now.
+Baby Boomers contribute $1.25M but represent a declining demographic.
+    > Gen Z at only $748K signals an underdeveloped pipeline that needs investment now.

   - Washington leads all states in profit margin at 44.6% despite ranking 4th in revenue.
 Its customers buy a more profitable product mix.
-Replicating                Washington's product emphasis in Michigan, the revenue leader could add $90K+ in annual profit with no new customer acquisition.
+    >Replicating Washington's product emphasis in Michigan, the revenue leader could add $90K+ in annual profit with no new customer acquisition.

-  - Male customers generate $2,568,282 (51.3%) and Female customers $2,440,230 (48.7%) — a near-equal split indicating healthy gender diversification with no
+  - Male customers generate $2,568,282 (51.3%) and Female customers $2,440,230 (48.7%)
-    over-reliance on either segment.
+    > An almost equal split indicating healthy gender diversification with no over-reliance on either segment.

-  **Payment Method Insight**
+  **Payment Method Insight** 💳
   - Payment methods are evenly distributed across Online (25.5%), Credit Card (25.2%), Cash (24.8%), and Debit Card (24.5%).
-    This is a healthy diversification with no single channel risk.
+    > This is a healthy diversification with no single channel risk.

   ## RECOMMENDATIONS

-  - Push Tea aggressively, a 75.2% margin with only 5th-place revenue is the clearest missed opportunity.
+  * Push Tea aggressively, a 75.2% margin with only 5th-place revenue is the clearest missed opportunity.
 Promote Tea through salesperson incentives, bundle          deals,and featured placement.
 A 20% uplift in Tea revenue from $449K to $539K would add approximately $68K in profit at near-zero additional cost.

-  - Review Juice and Alcoholic Beverage SKUs: combined, these two categories generate $127,125 in profit from $752,814 in revenue (16.9% blended margin).
+  * Review Juice and Alcoholic Beverage SKUs: combined, these two categories generate $127,125 in profit from $752,814 in revenue (16.9% blended margin).
     Audit individual SKUs, reprice the lowest-margin products, or replace them with higher-margin alternatives.
 Resources deployed here would generate far            greater returns in Tea, Soft Drink, or Sports Drink.

-  - Investigate the COGS growth rate — at 9.1% MoM versus revenue at 8.8%, costs are compounding faster than income.
+  * Investigate the COGS growth rate — at 9.1% MoM versus revenue at 8.8%, costs are compounding faster than income.
 Identify which categories are driving the        COGS increase and whether supplier pricing or product mix shift is the root cause.

-  - Study Dustin Manning's product mix, at 43.3% margin from 9th-place revenue, he sells smarter than almost everyone.
+  * Study Dustin Manning's product mix, at 43.3% margin from 9th-place revenue, he sells smarter than almost everyone.
 His Tea revenue of $53,253 at 75.9% margin     is the category highlight.
 Understanding and coaching his approach across the team could recover $10K+ in profit without any volume increase.

-  - Build a Gen Z acquisition strategy now, at 14.9% of revenue and declining as a share, this segment needs investment before the gap widens.
+  * Build a Gen Z acquisition strategy now, at 14.9% of revenue and declining as a share, this segment needs investment before the gap widens.
 Energy Drink           (37.2% margin) and Sports Drink (48.7% margin) both index well with younger demographics and carry strong margins which is a natural entry point for Gen Z-       targeted promotions.

-  - Replicate Washington's product mix in high revenue states.
+  * Replicate Washington's product mix in high revenue states.
 Washington customers gravitate toward higher margin products.
 Run the same category emphasis as a      targeted promotion in Michigan and Virginia the top two revenue states to convert volume leadership into margin leadership.

-  - Investigate the return rate by category, the overall 8.0% rate costs $438,298 annually.
+  * Investigate the return rate by category, the overall 8.0% rate costs $438,298 annually.
 If one or two categories are driving disproportionate returns (Tea's      8.3% vs Coffee's 7.8% suggests variation exists), targeted quality or customer-targeting improvements in the worst-performing category could recover $50K+ in     revenue.

-  - Investigate the shared $36,517 ceiling across all 10 stores — the unusually flat performance band suggests a common constraint affecting all stores equally.
+  * Investigate the shared $36,517 ceiling across all 10 stores — the unusually flat performance band suggests a common constraint affecting all stores equally.
 Whether it is a shared inventory system, supplier limitation, or customer base overlap, identifying and removing this ceiling is the highest-potential            operational action available.

 ### DASHBOARDS DESIGNS / VISUALIZATIONS

-### WIREFREAMING
+## WIREFREAMING

 Before building anything in Excel, I planned the dashboard layout in excel, mapping out which chart goes where and why.
 This step ensured the final dashboard tells a logical story rather than being a random collection of visuals.